Charles S. Whitehouse: Later years

 After his retirement from the foreign service in August 1978, Whitehouse served as president of the American Foreign Service Association and chairman of Lycée Rochambeau of Bethesda, Maryland.
 He later became chairman of the Piedmont Environmental Council in Warrenton, Virginia, and was instrumental in blocking the Disney Corporation's efforts to build an amusement park and other developments on and near historic lands in Northern Virginia.

-In 1988, Whitehouse was called out of retirement by Defense Secretary Frank Carlucci to become the first Assistant Secretary of Defense for Special Operations/Low Intensity Conflict & Interdependent Capabilities, with the assignment of strengthening cooperation among army, navy and ar force after a series of disagreements and botched operations.
+In 1988, Whitehouse was called out of retirement by Defense Secretary Frank Carlucci to become the first Assistant Secretary of Defense for Special Operations/Low Intensity Conflict & Interdependent Capabilities, with the assignment of strengthening cooperation among army, navy and air force after a series of disagreements and botched operations.
 He served in this position until 1989.

 Whitehouse became a joint master of foxhounds of the Orange County Hunt in The Plains, Virginia, in 1990.
 He served in that capacity until his death.

 Whitehouse was tall, elegant and regal-looking, and in 1966 The Washington Post named him one of the "Ten Most Attractive Men in Washington."
 He was an excellent off-the-cuff speaker and raconteur, and he had a flair for the theatrical that continued into his retirement.
 He played George Washington in a documentary on the general, and once played the Marquis de Lafayette in a Fauquier County Historical Society ceremony commemorating Lafayette's 1825 visit to Warrenton, Virginia.

 He died June 25, 2001, at the age of 79 of cancer at his home near Marshall, Virginia.

 Personal life

 Whitehouse's first marriage to Molly Rand ended in divorce.
-From this marriage, he had two sons, Sheldon Whitehouse and Charles Whitehouse, and a daughter, Sarah Whitehouse Atkins.
+From this marriage, he had two sons, including Sheldon Whitehouse, and a daughter.
 He married a second time, to Janet Ketchum Grayson.
 His son Sheldon was elected to the United States Senate from Rhode Island in 2006.